Cancel

 Katie Kohlman

-PhD in Physical Oceanography
+PhD, Physical Oceanography

 Sailing aboard the Statsraad Lemkuhl from Seattle to San Francisco was unlike any research cruise I've taken as a graduate student.
 This wasn't a typical working vessel with fluorescent labs, computer screens, and tight scientific schedules.
 Instead, I found myself becoming part of the ship's rhythm and history.
 We slept in hammocks that we took down each morning so the banjer could return to being a cafeteria.
 We stood watch twice a day, steering the ship by hand, scanning the horizon from the bow, or making rounds below deck on fire watch.
 I learned to haul and ease lines surrounded by towering sails, and climbed the rigging where the wind pressed hard against the canvas and the ocean stretched endlessly around us.
 It felt like stepping into an older world where time moved with the sea rather than against it.